 You can watch the official trailer for the Tony Hawk Pro Skater 1 + 2 remasters below.

 Original skaters Tony Hawk, Bucky Lasek, Steve Caballero, Geoff Rowley, Andrew Reynolds, Elissa Steamer, Chad Muska, Eric Koston, Rodney Mullen, Rune Glifberg, Kareem Campbell, Jamie Thomas and Bob Burnquist will all feature.

 The crucial soundtrack includes Dead Kennedys, Rage Against The Machine, Bad Religion, Goldfinger, Millencolin, Naughty By Nature, Primus, Lagwagon and, unfortunately, Papa Roach.

-While you’re here, why watch Tony Hawk, Jack Black and a bunch of buddies play the iconic Warehouse level, skate The Berrics and perform Freedom of Choice with Devo.
+While you’re here, why not watch Tony Hawk, Jack Black and a bunch of buddies play the iconic Warehouse level, skate The Berrics and perform Freedom of Choice with Devo.

 The reveal originally surfaced on Twitter, where screenshots of texts apparently sent by Tony Hawk himself were shared online.
 You can check out the tweet below.

 Tony Hawk is sending texts that say that a Tony Hawk's Pro Skater 1+2 remaster is coming pic.twitter.com/drrVMBBZQz